aapelix/mc_launcher_core_rs/README.md

 This function has only been tested with "release" versions of minecraft.
 Snapshot support will be added in the next release in both the underlying dependency and this library.

-Supports www.ely.by authentication for now
+Supports Microsoft and www.ely.by authentication for now

 Supports only Windows at the moment.
-I will soon extend this to Linux and MacOS as well.
+I will soon extend this to Linux and macOS as well.

 You can ignore the "password" and "username" if you are using msa authentication.

 You can ignore the "token" if you are using ely.by authentication.

-`use minecraft_launcher_core::launcher_cli::launch_mc_vanilla;`
+`use minecraft_launcher_core_msa::launcher_cli::launch_mc_vanilla;`

 `launch_mc_vanilla(auth_type:"ely_by/msa", game_version:"1.19.2", r#type: "release/snapshot", username: "your username on ely.by", password: "your password on ely.by", token: "final token in the microsoft authentication scheme " alloc_mem: "2")`